GEOLYTIX/xyz/DOCUMENTATION.md

 */
 ```

+### @link
+The link tag creates an inline link element which can be used to create a link inline the description.

+The link can reference a module and it's inline members like methods. `{@link module:/location/decorate~flyTo}`

 ### @example

 An @example does not require a code block [\`\`\`JS] definition.
 At examples should be reserved for codepen examples which can be run.
 Code blocks should be used for code syntax highlighting in the rendered markdown.